Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Contraction Mapping

 for all $ \alpha , \beta \in \cB_{\rho,P}^{0,1}$ and $ \xi \in B_s(\rho)$ and $m \in I$. \end{condition}

-We may obtain such a tensor $F$ by applying our bootstrapping method, as we did in Sections \ref{sec:ExponentialTracking} and \ref{sec:LyapunovPerron}, which is presented in a general setting in Appendix \ref{sec:GeneralBootstrap}.
-However, in this section we will encounter a slight resonance problem with $ \gamma_0$, and we augment $\{\gamma_k\}_{k=1}^{m_s}$, defining
+We obtain the tensor $F$ by applying the bootstrapping method as in Sections \ref{sec:ExponentialTracking} and \ref{sec:LyapunovPerron}, which is presented in a general setting in Appendix \ref{sec:GeneralBootstrap}.
+However, in this section we encounter a resonance problem involving $\gamma_0$, and augment $\{\gamma_k\}_{k=0}^{m_s}$, defining